-The Environmental Studies and Sustainability Program (ESSP) brings together a rich grouping of courses, ongoing projects, campus programs, and speaker series that allows students to develop their own ways of combining the sciences, social sciences, and humanities to study and work on environmental and sustainability topics.
+Students interested in topics around the environment and sustainability often develop their own ways of combining the sciences, social sciences, and humanities to study and work on these topics.

-Through ESSP, Hampshire students develop a truly interdisciplinary, project-based course of studies that allows them to tackle, with the help of faculty and other students, complex, real-world issues.
+Through Hampshire's unique academic model, research and study take place everywhere from the classroom and laboratory to forests and wetlands, and students develop a truly interdisciplinary, project-based course of studies that allows them to tackle, with the help of faculty and other students, complex, real-world issues.

 In this course our conversation will take the form of critical inquiry into current popular notions of sustainable fuel, fiber, food, and shelter.
 Can biomass fuel replace fossil fuel and with what consequences?
 Will local farms supplant mega-foodmarts?
 Can we find ways to locally integrate our life support systems, balancing human needs and the services provided by the ecosystems we occupy?
 Through lectures, readings, class discussions, debates, and projects we will critically examine innovative "green" technologies, using our own locale as a classroom, and gaining observational and analytical skills in the process.